 Taste: Juicy oak and honey.
 Ginger spice.
 Hazelnut.
 Baked apples and lemon.
 Cereal notes on the finish with cinnamon and Strepsil throat lozenges.

-Value for money: A little pricier at £70 but doesn’t quite enter crazy land.
+Thoughts: A little pricier at £70 but doesn’t quite enter crazy land.
 It is after all, an extremely limited single cask bottled as naturally as can be.
 Good dram too.

 Like the previous dram, oak seems to be the predominant feature at first – though nothing like to the same extent – and a bit of water helped to get under the cask and bring out the spirit character.
 The end result was a dram of pleasing balance and subtle complexity.
 Another good offering.